PyDev19/CClicker-/README.md

 # Features:
 - Comes with all features of a regular autoclicker
-- No need for an installer (best part about using C++), you can download and use a portable exe from the releases tab

 ## Latest Changes:
 - Added color class to give the print messages color